mven/velocity-conference-2015-notes/velocity-conference-2015-notes.md

 ### PARKING LOT
 - Lots of mentions of automated testing in relation with continuous cycle: Should designers give requirements early to dev team before wireframes come out?
-Do they already do?
+Does this already happen?